Systems of Linear Equations

 ... so there are an Infinite Number of Solutions

-And so now you have seen an example of each of the three possible cases:
+And so now we have seen an example of each of the three possible cases:

 Solving By Elimination: 3 equations in 3 variables